-Candidates for the master's degree must complete the minimum credits required and listed for their program of study and maintain the required minimum GPA for their program.
+Candidates for a master or doctoral degree must complete the minimum credits required and listed for their program of study and maintain the required minimum GPA for their program.
 See specific program requirements for more information.

 Graduation Application and Ceremony